tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_combine_swagger_and_guide.md

 ---
-title: "Combining OpenAPI's (Swagger's) reference output with user guide docs"
+title: "Integrating Swagger UI with the rest of your docs"
 permalink: /pubapis_combine_swagger_and_guide.html
 course: "Documenting REST APIs"
 sidebar: docapis